ITIN Guidance for Foreign Property Buyers/Sellers

 ITIN Guidance for Foreign Buyers/Sellers of U.S. Property

-Foreign buyers and sellers of U.S. real property interests need Taxpayer Identification Numbers (TINs) to request reduced tax withholding when disposing of the property interest, and to pay any required withholding.
+Foreign sellers of U.S. real property interests need Taxpayer Identification Numbers (TINs) to request reduced tax withholding when disposing of the property interest, and to pay any required withholding.
 Individuals who do not qualify for Social Security Numbers (SSN) may obtain Individual Taxpayer Identification Numbers (ITINs) to meet the requirement to supply a TIN.

 The Internal Revenue Service implemented new procedures, effective December 17, 2003, to strengthen controls on ITINs and ensure the numbers are issued for tax administration purposes only.
 To help your qualifying clients obtain ITINs without undue burden, see the instructions for Forms W-7 and W-7SP and the information below, which describes how the new process impacts FIRPTA (Foreign Investment in Real Property Tax Act) processing.